Ryad-code/Idle-Clicker-Game/README.md

 This is a React-based idle clicker game where players place units on a grid to generate production points.
 The game features grid-based bonuses, upgrades, authentication, and persistent state via Supabase.
 Players can sign up, log in, and track their progress across sessions.

 ## Architecture
-- **Frontend**: React with TypeScript, using Context API for state management and React Router for navigation.
+- **Frontend**: React with TypeScript, using Zustand for state management and React Router for navigation.
 - **Backend**: Supabase for authentication and database persistence.
 - **Build Tool**: Vite for development and building.
 - **Styling**: Styled-components with a custom theme.